sureshhemke/elasticsearch-2023/Labs/06-Query/03-combining-queries-with-compound-searching.md

 }
 ```

-This behavior can be configured with the `minimum_should_match` parameter as follows.
+-This behavior can be configured with the `minimum_should_match` parameter as follows.

 ```
 GET /products/_search